Sports News | Australian Tennis Great Fred Stolle Has Died at Age 86 | LatestLY

 Stolle was born in Sydney but lived in the United States after his playing career.

-Tennis Australia said Stolle is survived by his wife, Pat, his son Sandon — a former tennis professional — and daughters Monique and Nadine.
+Tennis Australia said Stolle is survived by his wife, Pat, his son Sandon — a U.S. Open doubles winner — and daughters Monique and Nadine.
+(AP) AM

-"As I wrote in my book on the Golden Era of Aussie tennis, Fred Stolle was too nice a guy to hold a grudge.
-He won many Grand Slams and was in the finals of many more.
-It took the best to beat the best," Laver posted.

-"We never tired of reliving the past as we travelled the world looking into the future with an enduring love of the sport."
-AP

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)